OWASP Top 10 and Snort Rule Creation

 alert TCP any any -> any 80

 The first component is the “rule action,” and there are a handful of actions that you can use.
 The keyword “alert” will create a log and alert us.
-Other options, like “drop,” which will drop the singular packet captured, and “Block,” which will drop all the connected packets in the same flow, can be used.
-More options can be found in the Snort Manuals I have linked at the beginning.
+Other options, like “drop,” which drops the captured packet, and “Block,” which drops all packets in the same flow, can be used.
+More options can be found in the Snort Manuals I have linked to at the beginning.

 After the rule action, you can put the “protocol.”
-In this case, this rule is looking for “TCP” packets.
-This field can have UDP, IP, HTTP, HTTPS, SSH, SSL, etc…
+In this case, the rule looks for “TCP” packets.
+This field can have UDP, IP, HTTP, HTTPS, SSH, SSL, etc.

 As mentioned before, the home network is to the right of the direction operator.
 I recommend that the home network’s address match the actual IP address of the system you’re trying to defend, not just “any.”